HCI-Science-Project/Backend/README.md

 ## Backend

-Please install `Flask` by running `pip install flask` when running this locally.
+Please install `Flask` by running `pip3 install flask` when running this locally.
 You can install [DB Browser](https://sqlitebrowser.org) to view the database.

 ## Frontend